-This bowl of ramen features a creamy and rich chicken paitan broth flavored with a tare, or seasoning, made from a mixture of red miso, soy sauce, sake, dried fish, kelp, and fresh red chilies (optional).
-Apart from other optional toppings, like braised pork belly and a marinated soft-boiled egg, this bowl of ramen is garnished with chili gyofun (dried-fish powder), finely diced white onion, sliced scallions, and lime.
+This bowl of ramen features a creamy and rich chicken paitan broth flavored with a tare, or seasoning, made from a mixture of red miso, soy sauce, sake, dried fish, kelp, and fresh red chiles (optional).
+Apart from other optional toppings, like braised pork belly and a marinated soft-boiled egg, this bowl of ramen is garnished with chile gyofun (dried-fish powder), finely diced white onion, sliced scallions, and lime.

 To fully disperse the tare in the broth, we recommend using an immersion blender (see note).
 You can also use a whisk to incorporate the tare.

 - For the Gyofun: